devitocodes/seigen/paper.md

 In addition to many-core CPUs, the field of seismic modelling has already begun to benefit from using more exotic hardware architectures such as GPUs [@WeissShragge_2013].
 In the case of the Firedrake framework, the code generation workflow allows the model code to be targeted towards a particular hardware architecture using the PyOP2 library [@Rathgeber_etal_2012, @Markall_etal_2013], thereby future-proofing the model in the face of future high-performance computer architectures.

-Seigen is one of the first known application of code generation techniques to high-order, finite element-based seismological modelling.
+## Seigen

+Seigen is one of the first known applications of code generation techniques to high-order, finite element-based seismological modelling.
+The elastic wave equation and its discretisation procedure are implemented in the high-level UFL domain-specific language, which does not need to be modified by the user.
+Setting up a simulation simply requires writing a short Python-based problem description file; this file imports Seigen's elastic wave solver module and specifies, for example, constants such as the Lame parameters and the timestep size, initial conditions, and a source/absorption term.
+The user can also select an arbitrary-order function space for the spatial discretisation, and a fourth-order leapfrog algorithm advances the equations forward in time.

+Upon execution of this problem description file, the Firedrake automated modelling framework converts the weak formulation of the governing equations and any additional expressions (e.g. for the user-specified initial conditions, source term, etc) into several C kernels which are then compiled and executed efficiently in parallel over the computational mesh to perform the simulation.
+All solution fields are written out in the VTK format [@Schroeder_etal_2006] for visualisation with tools such as ParaView [@Ayachit_2015].

+The source code is available on GitHub (https://github.com/opesci/seigen) and has been released under the MIT License.

 # Acknowledgements